Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 I’m sharing the ultimate Hawai’i packing list to help you plan before you head to paradise in the Pacific.

 But what should you pack on your trip to Hawai’i?
-Think about the different activities you’ll want to do while there, plus the time of year you’ll be visiting.
+Think about the activities you’ll want to do while you’re there, and the time of year you’ll be visiting.

 This article contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read our full disclosure for more information.